Totally immersed in what we do. We live and breathe family law

 All of these changes to the law also apply to Civil Partnerships.

-Those against the change in the law believe that it makes obtaining a divorce too easy and therefore devalues the institution of marriage.
+Those against the change in the law believed that it makes obtaining a divorce too easy and therefore devalues the institution of marriage.
 However, this is not a new phenomenon.
 No fault divorce, as it is known, has been adopted in many countries: Sweden (1973), Australia (1975), Germany (1976), Canada (1986), Scotland (2006), USA (2010) and others.
 It is also important in an age where divorce rates are c.42%, to provide a way to divorce amicably and without conflict rather than one that encourages apportioning blame at the outset.
-The change is not expected to affect divorce rates, rather help to improve the experience of those going through a divorce.

-It is hoped that this change will encourage divorcing couples to focus on the issues to be resolved rather than blaming each other for what has happened in the past.
-Ultimately, this should result in better outcomes for the family.
-This is certainly what those who have campaigned for this law reform hope to see.
+The change hoped to encourage divorcing couples to focus on the issues to be resolved rather than blaming each other for what has happened in the past.
+Ultimately, resulting in better outcomes for the family.

-If you would like some advice regarding No Fault Divorce, please do not hesitate to contact us.
+If you would like some advice regarding No Fault Divorce, please do not hesitate to contact our specialist divorce solicitors.

 Need Help And Advice?